Neurocomputational speech processing: Structure

 The organization or structure of the ACT model is given in Fig. 5.

 For speech production, the ACT model starts with the activation of a phonemic representation of a speech item (phonemic map).
 In the case of a frequent syllable, a co-activation occurs at the level of the phonetic map, leading to a further co-activation of the intended sensory state at the level of the sensory state maps and to a co-activation of a motor plan state at the level of the motor plan map.
 In the case of an infrequent syllable, an attempt for a motor plan is generated by the motor planning module for that speech item by activating motor plans for phonetic similar speech items via the phonetic map (see Kröger et al. 2011).
 The motor plan or vocal tract action score comprises temporally overlapping vocal tract actions, which are programmed and subsequently executed by the motor programming, execution, and control module.
 This module gets real-time somatosensory feedback information for controlling the correct execution of the (intended) motor plan.
-Motor programing leads to activation pattern at the level lof the primary motor map and subsequently activates neuromuscular processing.
+Motor programing leads to activation pattern at the level of the primary motor map and subsequently activates neuromuscular processing.
 Motoneuron activation patterns generate muscle forces and subsequently movement patterns of all model articulators (lips, tongue, velum, glottis).
 The Birkholz 3D articulatory synthesizer is used in order to generate the acoustic speech signal.

 Articulatory and acoustic feedback signals are used for generating somatosensory and auditory feedback information via the sensory preprocessing modules, which is forwarded towards the auditory and somatosensory map.
 At the level of the sensory-phonetic processing modules, auditory and somatosensory information is stored in short-term memory and the external sensory signal (ES, Fig. 5, which are activated via the sensory feedback loop) can be compared with the already trained sensory signals (TS, Fig. 5, which are activated via the phonetic map).
 Auditory and somatosensory error signals can be generated if external and intended (trained) sensory signals are noticeably different (cf. DIVA model).